 Internet providers can function as control points for cyber security, says Dr Samaneh Tajalizadehkhoob.
-She discovered that most of the cyber crime originates from large and cheap providers offering shared hosting.
+She discovered that most of the cyber crime originates from large and c

 For her study into the role of hosting providers in web security, the Iranian-born Dr Samaneh Tajalizadehkhoob identified 45,000 internet providers in 150 countries worldwide, varying widely in size from a couple to millions of web servers.
 The aim of her PhD research at the Faculty of Technology, Policy and Management was to identify the role of hosting providers in fighting cybercrime.